Imparting Interpretability to Word Embeddings while Preserving Semantic Structure: Related Work

+Following a separate line of work based on the research on topic modelling domain, \cite{panigrahi19word2sense} proposed an LDA (Latent Dirichlet Allocation) based generative model to extract different senses for words from a corpus.
+They also proposed a method to learn sparse interpretable word embedding, called Word2Sense, based on the obtained sense distributions.
+Several other studies also focused on associations between word embedding models and the topic modelling methods, \cite{liu15topical,moody16mixing,das15gaussian,shi17jointly}.
+They make use of LDA based models to obtain word topics to be integrated to word embeddings.
+It should be noted that this literature is also related in the sense that topic modelling may be used to improve the procedures for extracting the word-groups representing the concepts assigned to the embedding dimensions.

-Previous works on interpretability mentioned above, except \cite{fyshe14interpretable},\cite{senel18interpret} and our proposed method, do not need external resources, utilization of which has both advantages and disadvantages.
-Methods that do not use external resources require fewer resources but they also lack the aid of information extracted from these resources.
+Most of the interpretability-related previous work mentioned above, except \cite{fyshe14interpretable}, \cite{senel18semanticStructure} and our proposed method, do not need external resources, utilization of which has both advantages and disadvantages.
+Methods that do not use external information require fewer resources but they also lack the aid of information extracted from these resources.